When Does a Baby Need a High Chair?

-And as they grow older, their needs change, just like their feeding utensils and other objects.
+As your child grows older, their needs change, such as their feeding utensils and other objects in their daily life.
 An example of this is the high chair, which is used when infants are introduced to solid food.

 Of course, using high chairs have hazards.
 Because of their height, the parents have to make sure that the children holding them won’t be able to lean too far forward, causing them to fall down.